Guide to Devise a Cybersecurity Strategy In 2022

 Of course, potential cyberthreats and their harmful consequences massively depend on the kind of technology you use.
 After identifying your assets, your next step must be to determine and evaluate whether these systems meet the level of practices and who manages technology.

 You can consider beginning by identifying the current operating system.
 If you use end-of-life technology, your productivity might halt because these systems are highly hackable.
 Next, check whether there are enough resources to cope with any potential attacks.
 Also, look into whether technology bloat exists or not.
 It is a known problem for organizations that use the same system for multiple purposes.
 It would help if you also remembered that documentations are crucial for identifying and assessing security weaknesses.
 Therefore, you must also check whether your current technology lets data flow in or out of your systems.

 You could experience several advantages if you tie your cybersecurity strategy with your business strategy.
 It will also make implementation and execution more straightforward and doable.

-It is well-established that having a cybersecurity strategy could be significantly advantageous for your business.
+It is well-established that developing a cybersecurity strategy could be significantly advantageous for your business.
 However, ensure your cybersecurity strategy includes email security, disaster recovery, asset management, and backup management.
 Get sponsors and increase your business buy-ins to limit attacks.
 It is pivotal to understand that cybersecurity goes beyond mere technology.
 Also, make your cybersecurity plan as proactive as possible and never assume that your company is risk-free.
 The sooner you understand that there will always be underlying risks to any business, the better.

 Adhar Dhaval is experienced portfolio, program and project leader with demonstrated leadership in all phases of sales and service delivery of diverse technology solutions.
 He is a speaker sharing advice and industry perspective on emerging best practices in project leadership, program management, leadership and strategy.
 He is working for the Chair Leadership Co.